ParuHangRai-PRI/Battery-Charger-Analysis/README.md

 # Battery Charging Characteristics of WAS 2.0 project

 The project intends to study the charging charaacteristics of the battery in WAS 2.0 project.
-Battery characteristics is necessary to implement proper Battery Management System (BMS), increase the stability of the system, indicate battery health.
+Battery characteristics is necessary to implement proper Battery Management System (BMS), increase the stability of the system, indicate battery health etc.

 ## Results